Interpolations of monoidal categories and algebraic structures by invariant theory: Introduction

 The construction of Deligne was also generalized recently by Khovanov, Ostrik, and Kononov in \cite{KKO}.
 They constructed a family of $K$-good categories which are generated by a commutative Frobenius algebra, and used these to construct new examples of 2 dimensional TQFTs.
 Their construction depends on an infinite sequence $(\alpha_0,\alpha_1,\ldots)$ of scalars.
-In Section \ref{sec:examples} we will show how we can recover this construction, and that $\alpha_i$ arise as some character values.
+In Section \ref{sec:examples} we will show how we can recover this construction, and that the numbers $\alpha_i$ arise as some character values.
 Khovanov, Ostrik, and Kononov also gave a criterion that characterizes the sequences $(\alpha_i)$ which arise from $K$-good categories.
 We will show how their criterion relates to the criterion for good characters we have in Theorem \ref{thm:main1}.
+The examples we have are summarized in the following table:

 The construction of the category $\C_{\chi}$ is strongly related to the universal construction of TQFTs from \cite{BHMV}.
 We replace the cobordism by the constructible morphisms and invariants of closed manifold are replaced by values of the character $\chi$.
-I believe that the methods presented in this paper can be further used to construct other TQFTs as well.
+I believe that the methods presented in this paper can be further used to the study and construction of other TQFTs as well.